glebzlat/Polygen/docs/docs/language-reference.md

 ## Lookahead

-Lookahead (predicate) is the special operator used to test whether the following token appear in the input string or not without advancing the pointer.
-Lookahead defines the condition by which it succeeds or fails, and preserves the knowledge whether the pattern succeeded or failed.
-If the lookahead fails, it causes the whole alternative to fail.
+Lookahead (predicate) is a special operator used to test whether the following token appear in the input string or not without advancing a pointer pointer.
+Lookahead defines a condition by which it succeeds or fails, and preserves the knowledge whether a pattern succeeded or failed.
+If lookahead fails, it causes the whole alternative to fail.

 There are two lookahead operators: